aesatchien/FRC2429_2024/README.md

 Use "git clone https://github.com/aesatchien/FRC2429_2024.git" from the git bash (or any git aware) shell to download.
 If you don't have git and you just want to look at the code, you can download the repository from the links on the right.

-Notes on how to install python and the necessary accessories (particularly the robotpy libraries) that will get all of this running: https://docs.google.com/document/d/1oS4aMhn9Rf_kpubbQ_JGEtOcRR36LoU-QbJQERZtyIU/edit#heading=h.665ussze99ev but may be a bit cryptic.
+Notes on how to install python and the necessary accessories (particularly the robotpy libraries) that will get all of this running:
+[2023 Python Installation](https://docs.google.com/document/d/1_vxWjIw8nM5AjNjTPKxya4tTktGJlWZwqxxyE0r1mTI/edit?usp=sharing) but may be a bit cryptic.
 I'll help if you need it. basically, in your python environment you'll need a `pip install robotpy[all]` and if you are working on anything else several more packages.

 Once everything is installed, you need to go to the folder with robot.py.
 From there, commands like